Late penalty for late P11D filing

 So, can HMRC wait so long before issuing a penalty?
 And is it reasonable to appeal of the basis that because they have waited so long to issue the penalty our client cannot provide the usual evidence to show it was submitted on time?

-- Property Rental Partnership?
-31 1
+- Rental expenses 50 1

 - Intercompany Payroll Journals 131 5

 - What are my legal responsibilities 342 14